 Find out what you need to submit, what previous studies meet the general entry requirements, how to meet the English requirement and any special instructions for your country of study.

 Meeting the general entry requirements

-A Secondary School Certificate and State Examination Certificate are required to meet the general criteria.
+A Secondary Education Certificate and State Examination Certificate are required to meet the general criteria.

 Meeting the English requirement